DistributedClocks/GoVector/README.md

 GoVec is compatible with Go 1.4+

 * govec/    : Contains the Library and all its dependencies
-* example/  : Contains a client server example instrumented with GoVec
+* example/  : Contains some examples instrumented with different features of GoVector
 * test/     : A small set of tests for the library

 ### Usage